Step 1: Choose the Right Accounting Method

 The first step to managing accounting for your startup is to identify and select the right accounting method.
 There are two primary accounting methods – Cash-Basis versus Accrual:

-Selecting the right accounting method depends on your business model, but most startups eventually shift to accrual accounting to gain better visibility into their financial health.
+Selecting the right accounting method depends on your business model, but most startups eventually shift to accrual accounting to gain better visibility into their financial health — one of the small business accounting basics every founder should understand early on.

 Step 2: Create a Chart of Accounts